 But there is a superior alternative already available in the Indian market.
 The technology is called BLDC technology.
 BLDC fans have in introduced in India in the last few years, but people are still not really aware about this technology.
 BLDC stands for brushless DC technology.

 BLDC fans deliver the same output air delivery as a 75-80W fan, but consume almost 65% less power.
-Gorilla fans manufactured by Atomberg Technologies consume only 28W at maximum speed while deliver the same output parameters.
+Atomberg fans manufactured by Atomberg Technologies consume only 28W at maximum speed while deliver the same output parameters.

 Other advantages of Super Energy Efficient BLDC fans are that these fans can run up to 3 times longer on inverter battery and can run on the same speed across wide voltage range (110V-285V).
 Few BLDC fans come with smart remote with convenience features like breeze mode, timer mode, boost mode & sleep mode which can add up to the wow factor.

-So whenever you go next to purchase a new fan for your place make sure you just don’t ask for a 5 Star fan but you ask for a BLDC 5 Star fan, preferably a Gorilla.
+So whenever you go next to purchase a new fan for your place make sure you just don’t ask for a 5 Star fan but you ask for a BLDC 5 Star fan, preferably a Atomberg.